|

 Copyright: 01/1946

 Startling Comics #37 - Don Davis is assigned to protect a beautiful Indo-Chinese secret agent named Torin, a woman who definitely does not need much help surviving.
+Click here to read the story.

-31 'A Net Of Deduction' 'A Net Of Deduction'
+'A Net Of Deduction'

 Published by Better Publications